Who We Are

 The Faculty of Creative and Critical Studies has three departments: Creative Studies, English and Cultural Studies and Languages and World Literatures.

-The Faculty offers a Bachelor of Fine Arts, majors, minors and other courses as part of the Bachelor of Arts, as well as courses that are part of the Bachelor of Media Studies, a degree program jointly offered by the Faculty of Creative and Critical Studies and the Irving K. Barber School of Arts and Sciences.
+The Faculty offers a Bachelor of Fine Arts, majors, minors and other courses as part of the Bachelor of Arts, as well as a Bachelor of Media Studies.

 FCCS offers graduate studies in the Humanities and Fine Arts with the following programs: Master of Arts in English, Master of Fine Arts, and Master of Arts and PhD in Interdisciplinary Graduate Studies.